Christina Scott Edelen

 Christian Clough

-Christian grew up in Hamilton, NY.
-In his spare time, he enjoys cooking, writing, traveling, photography, birdwatching, studying foreign languages, and the pursuit of a variety of outdoor activities.
+Christian grew up in Central, NY, where family, friends, and natural beauty continue to draw him back for frequent visits.
+In his spare time, he enjoys cooking, traveling, photography, birdwatching, weaving, writing, studying foreign languages, and the pursuit of a variety of outdoor activities.
 He is particularly interested in the communal life, worship, and music of the Shakers, and is associated with the still-active Shaker community at Sabbathday Lake, north of Grey, Maine.
 He and his husband Christopher Worthley, who grew up in Kennebunk, reside in South Portland with their rescued chocolate Cocker Spaniel, Dakota.

 For more on Chrisitan, please visit.